-Figure 197: DNP over RawSocket Form
+Figure 190: DNP over RawSocket Form

-- Port Box
+Port Box

+Response Time Box

+Response Dest Options

 Transport Options

 Call Dir List

 Max Conns Box

-Loc Port Box
+Loc Port

 Rem Port Box

-Rem Port Box

-IP Address Box

-Link Stats Options

-Apply Button

 Reload Button

-- 4. Configure the following parameter(s) as required:

 Parameter Description Port Synopsis: 1 to 4 Default: 1 The port number as seen on the front plate silkscreen on the switch.
+Response Time Synopsis: 50 to 60000 ms or { Off }

+Parameter Description Default: Off The maximum allowable time to wait for the response on serial port.
+Response Dest Synopsis: All, Last requester Default: All The destination where data received from serial port will be sent.
+If the value of Response Time is not 'Off', Response Dest will be autmatically set to All when record is applied.
 Transport Synopsis: { TCP, UDP } Default: TCP The network transport used to transport protocol data over the IP network.
-Call Dir Synopsis: { In, Out, Both }

-Parameter Description Default: In The Call direction for TCP Tranport.
+Call Dir Synopsis: { In, Out, Both } Default: In The Call direction for TCP Tranport.
 In: accepts an incoming connection.
 Out: places an outgoing connection Both: places an outgoing connection and waits for as incoming connection (both directions).
 Max Conns Synopsis: 1 to 64 Default: 1 The maximum number of allowed incoming TCP connections.
 Loc Port Synopsis: 1 to 65535 Default: 21001 The local IP port to use when listening for an incoming connection or UDP data.
 Rem Port Synopsis: 1 to 65535 Default: 21000 The remote TCP port to use when placing an outgoing connection.
 IP Address Synopsis: ###.###.### (where ### ranges from 0 to 255) { <empty string=""> } Default: <empty string=""></empty></empty> Defines the IP address based on the following: For outgoing TCP connection (client), this is the remote IP address to communicate with.
 For incoming TCP connection (server), this is the local interface IP address to listen to for the local port for connection request.
 If an empty string is configured, the IP address of the management interface is used.
-When both outgoing and incoming connections are enabled (client or server), this is remote IP address to use to place an outgoing TCP connection request or from which to accept calls For UDP transport, this is the IP address of the interface to listen to for UDP datagrams.
+When both outgoing and incoming connections are enabled (client or server), this is remote IP address to use to place an outgoing TCP connection request or from which to accept calls • For UDP transport, this is the IP address of the interface to listen to for UDP datagrams.
 Link Stats Synopsis: { Disabled, Enabled } Default: Enabled Enables links statistics collection for the protocol.
+I